jlin27/0x-Wordle/README.md

-# WADLE
+# 0x Wordle

-Wordle fork but with MakerDAO contracts' terminology!
+Wordle fork but with 0x's terminology!

 <img src="./public/metaIMG.png">

-Refer to the MakerDAO glossary: <a href="https://docs.makerdao.com/other-documentation/system-glossary">here</a>
+Refer to the 0x glossary: <a href="https://docs.0x.org/developer-resources/glossary">here</a>

 <hr />